 Leaving the Britannia on your left, continue along Meyrick Crescent.
-Turn left when you reach Mersea Road and next wee stop 5 is the Grapes on the left at 87 Mersea road.
+Turn right when you reach Mersea Road and next wee stop 5 is the Grapes on the left at 87 Mersea road.

 The Grapes was 'known' in 1876, but its building date is unclear.
 Clearly this building looks relatively new.

-On leaving the Grapes, continue along Meyrick Crescent turning right along Mersea Road; pass Bourne Road on your left and then cross over, and where the road bears to the right, go through a gap on the left onto a footpath and follow the path along the south side of Bourne Mill ponds.
+On leaving the Grapes, continue along Mersea Road; pass Bourne Road on your left and then cross over, and where the road bears to the right, go through a gap on the left onto a footpath and follow the path along the south side of Bourne Mill ponds.
 Turn left and follow the path up to Stalin Road continuing round the road until you meet a footpath which goes down Bourne Valley to meet the footpath where you started.
 End at Bourne Mill entrance.

 Some lovely views of Bourne Mill from the south side of the ponds.

 You made it